amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/RAID.md

 ## Communication Plan

-Delivery teams are responsible for ensuring relevant stakeholders and/or colleagues are informed about the status of key RAID items and any actions being taken that could potentially impact the project, other delivery teams plans or stakeholders and other departments.
+Delivery teams are responsible for ensuring relevant stakeholders and/or colleagues are informed about the status of key RAID items and any actions being taken that could potentially impact the delivery schedule, delivery solution, other delivery teams plans or stakeholders and other departments.

 RAID communication plans typically include and document:

-1. **Communication Channels** - with **delivery teams:** via regular team meetings or RAID planning events or **with stakeholders:** via project status updates and reports, ad-hoc communications to address urgent or critical RAID items,
+1. **Communication Channels** - with **delivery teams:** via regular team meetings or RAID planning events or **with stakeholders:** via project status updates and reports, ad-hoc communications to address urgent or critical RAID items
-2. **Content & Format** - RAID item summary, detailed decriptions, action items and trends in RAID dat over time
 3. **Escalation Process** - defined escalation process for addressing high-priority or critical RAID items that require immediate attention or resolution
 4. **Feedback Mechanism** - encourage feedback from stakeholders and team members on the effectiveness of RAID communication and any improvements or suggested adjustments required
 5. **Review & Continuous Improvement** - regularly review the effectiveness of the RAID communication plan, gathering feedback from stakeholders and team members and identify opportunities for improvement

 !!!
 Note
-    Not all RAID items need to be communicated to colleagues and/or stakeholders, and in some situations can confuse rather than inform a stakeholder.
-Reporting on RAID should be tailored for the appropriate audiences, focussing on the key items of most concern or perceived impact.
+    Not all RAID items need to be shared with stakeholders, and in some situations can serve to confuse rather than inform.
+Reporting on RAID should be tailored for the appropriate audiences, focussing on the key items of most concern or perceived impact to that audience.

 ## Considerations